ulrischa/ElephantShadow/README.md

 # ElephantShadow
 Use PHP for SSR of Webcomponents in declarative shadow dom.
 Just take the old elephant - he has a big shadow.

-Below is a fresh, comprehensive description of ElephantShadow, covering all its key features—including how it handles CSS, either by embedding it inline or by linking it externally—along with usage examples.

 ---

 ## Overview